rega-cev/virulign-tutorial/README.md

     < ... "protein pr" startPosition="343" stopPosition="616" />
     < ... "membrane glycoprotein M" startPosition="616" stopPosition="841" />
     < ... "envelope protein E" startPosition="841" stopPosition="2326" />

+In order to verify that your virulign XML file is correct, you can invoke virulign to use the XML file and align the full sequence you're trying to describe.
+When using virulign tabular export format, in combination with the amino acid representation, you will be able to investigate the annotated amino acid alignment.
+In order to do this, use this command:
+    $ virulign NC_001477.virulign.xml NC_001477.fasta --exportKind PositionTable--exportAlphabet AminoAcids

+Please note that the abilities of our script to be able to extract the CDS with all its features depends on how accurately it was described in GenBank.
+If you experience any problems to perform this procedure for your virus of interest, please let us know, and we will try to help you out.

 Examples
 ========